vlk-charles/lib.docs/docs/User-Guide_Advanced-Features.md

 This is just an example for: **Ubuntu Trusty, Lamobo R1, Vanilla kernel** (next).
 Alter packages naming according to [this](http://forum.armbian.com/index.php/topic/211-kernel-update-procedure-has-been-changed/).

-Mount SD card and extract all those deb files to it's mount point.
+Mount SD card and extract all those deb files to it's mount point:

 	dpkg -x DEB_FILE /mnt